 The most important thing is to appreciate children’s health.
 As long as people appreciate it and spend Shichi-go-san together, they don’t have to wear kimono or go to shrine (I think girls want to wear kimono and enjoy a sense of grown-up though).

-If you like this article, click and give me power♫
+If you like this post, click and give me your power♫